Distinguishing two dark matter component particles at $e^+e^-$ colliders: A model with two DM components

-Some details of these constraints are presented in Appendix~\ref{app3}.
-In this section we focus mainly on the DM constraints and show the allowed parameter space of the model, which in turn provides some characteristic benchmark points that is taken up for subsequent collider analysis.
+We focus mainly on the DM constraints and demonstrate the allowed parameter space of the model, which in turn provides some characteristic benchmark points that is taken up for subsequent collider analysis.

 {\bf Dark matter constraints }